thaleshodan/nied-proxy-V3/README.md

 # NiedProxy v3.0

-Localhost-Based I2P Router Clone with Tor Integration Using Python and React
+NiedProxy is a localhost-based privacy solution that combines I2P router functionality with Tor network integration.
+Built with Python 3.7+ and React (Node.js 18+), this application provides secure anonymous routing with advanced monitoring capabilities.

 ## Features